-Almost all animal species are able to produce their own vitamin C. Humans are not and are for their vitamin C supply fully dependent on food.
+Almost all animal species are able to produce their own vitamin C. However, humans are not.
+They are fully dependent on food for their vitamin C supply.
 The main sources of vitamin C are vegetables, fruits and potatoes.
 High in vitamin C are citrus fruits, kiwis, berries, strawberries and cabbages.

 - Supports the immune system.

 - Plays a role in the development of cartilage and collagen.
 This is important for bones, teeth and the condition of the gums.
 Collagen also helps to strengthen the skin.

 - Helps as antioxidant to protect cells from external influences, such as air pollution, UV radiation and free radicals.

 - Helpful with other nutrients: vitamin C increases iron uptake and helps to maintain the operation of vitamin E.